Dishi-Gogia/cucumber-java-hybrid-framework/README.md

 This project is an **Enterprise Selenium Cucumber Hybrid Automation Framework** developed using **Java, Selenium WebDriver, Cucumber, JUnit, Maven, and the Page Object Model (POM)**.

-The framework is designed to be **scalable, reusable, maintainable, and data-driven**, following industry best practices for UI test automation.
+The framework is designed to be **scalable, reusable and maintainable**, following industry best practices for UI test automation.

 The application under test is **Automation Exercise**.